-Every year, thousands of international students traverse to Australia in search of a world-class education.
-The country’s attractive post-study work visa, which allows international students to gain Australian work experience, could also be used as a pathway to permanent residency in Australia.
+Every year, thousands of international students travel to Australia in search of a world-class education.
+The country provides a compelling post-study work visa that allows international students to get work experience in Australia, potentially leading to permanent residency.

 Students who wish to apply for one of these post-study work visas can do so either online or fill out a paper application.
 Due to the complexities of applications, it is recommended that you consult with an expert such as PFEC Global AU.

 To apply online, go to the Australian Government's Department of Immigration’s official website.
 Then, in the order listed below, follow the steps: